Better Data Types a la Carte

 change :: (ChangeF :<: fs) => Character -> ChangeType -> Free fs ChangeResult

-change c ct = liftF . inj $ Change c ct id
+= liftF . inj $ Change c ct id change c ct

-which will create a Change constructor in any data type which supports it (witnessed by ChangeF :<: fs).
+constructor in any data type which supports it (witnessed by ChangeF :<: fs

-Astute readers will notice immediately that the structural induction carried out by (:<:) won’t actually find the desired functor in any sum tree which isn’t right-associative, since it only ever recurses right.
+won’t actually find the desired functor in any sum tree which isn’t right-associative, since it only ever recurses right.
 This unfortunate fact means that we must be very careful when defining DTalC in terms of type aliases.

 In other words: we must adhere to a strict convention in order to ensure our induction will work correctly.